 The series sees retail guru Chris Edwards step in to introduce make or break tactics to boost sales as the high street giant reaches crisis point.
 When delving into areas for improvement, the rota systems were evaluated, and it was discovered that staff had been adding time onto rota sheets and being paid for work they never did.
 Multiply that cost across all of Poundstretcher’s UK stores and the financial loss to the business is astronomical.

-If Poundstretcher’s loss prevention teams had utilised biometric clocking in machines, along with our time and attendance software, to track attendance of their workforce then time and attendance fraud could have been avoided completely.
+If Poundstretcher’s loss prevention teams had utilised biometric clocking systems, along with our time and attendance software, to track attendance of their workforce then time and attendance fraud could have been avoided completely.
 Biometric terminals don’t just provide extra security but use advanced technology to scan fingerprints and uniquely verify an employees attendance on-site for HMRC payroll purposes.

 How do biometrics work?